alexgaarciia/AIMathAnalysis/README.md

 2. LLaMA:
 * Zero-shot Prompting:
    * Levels 1, 5, 6, 11, 12, 13, 15, 16, 18, 20: Correct methodology, errors in calculations.
-   * Level 3: States how would the function look like.
    * Level 4: There wasn't a clear methodology, and the results were incorrect.
    * Level 7: Gave initial step and asks user to do it by itself.
    * Level 9, 19: Incorrect methodology, incorrect solution.